limulus/tail-follow/README.md

   - `surviveRotation`: Set to `true` so that if the underlying file is renamed or deleted, data will continue to be read from a new file created at the same `path`.
 Think `tail -F`.
 The default is `false`.
   - `objectMode`: Setting to `true` enables object mode like on any other Readable stream, but has a few side effects.
 It enables position tracking so that you may call `.positionForChunk()` to determine where in the file a chunk of data was read from.
 If you have enabled decoding (via the `encoding` option), note that this will also cause your data events to emit `String` instances (as opposed to string primitives).
   - `follow`: Default `true`.
 Setting to `false` will cause the stream to close when it reaches the end of the file instead of continuing to follow it.
+  - `fileRenamePollingInterval`: Default is `null`.
+Setting this to a number will cause TailFollow to poll for file rename events every given number of milliseconds instead of relying on `fs.watch()` rename events.
+Try this if your tail sometimes stops after a rotation.

 #### Event `rename`